 The following is a description of the available activities organized by program areas.

-Grab a canoe or kayak and head on a scenic adventure down the Tenny River to Crescent Lake.
+Grab a canoe or kayak and a bag lunch from the kitchen and head on a scenic adventure down the Tenny River to Crescent Lake.
 The perfect activity for a troop of swimmers – the unit will be expected to provide the proper leadership for this trip, including one with Safe Swim Defense and Safety Afloat Training (training available for leaders online or Monday at camp).